 - Large ears.

 - Droppings are like a grain of rice, but black.

 - Mice drop as they go about their business, unlike rats.

 The brown rat can be identified by the following features.

 - Small ears

-- Blunt nose (snout)
+- A blunt nose (snout)

-- Big feet
+- Big feet.